 Forming part of the faculty’s Theological Foundations for Enhancing Catholic Schools Identity annual offering of programs, participants took part in rare, face-to-face engagement with leading international and ACU scholars: Professor Didier Pollefeyt (KU Leuven), Professor Lieven Boeve (Director General, Flemish Secretary for Catholic Education), Drs Jan Bouwens (KU Leuven) and Associate Professor Robyn Horner (ACU).

-We are again offering you the opportunity to deepen your understanding of the ECSI Project by joining us in Rome in September–October 2018.
-Led by Associate Professor Horner, expressions of interest now open.
+We are delighted to again offer you this opportunity to deepen your understanding of the ECSI Project in Rome in 2019 (dates TBA).

 Led by Dr Michael P. Theophilos, traditional class time, field trips and hands on learning engaged participants in an overview of the history of the relationship of archaeology and biblical studies, and provided an introduction to the main techniques and theory of archaeological practice.
 Participants surveyed of major relevant excavations relevant to the social and cultural milieu of the Bible and Early Christianity, and examined case studies in which archaeology and literary texts act as comparative sources of historical information.